Paddles

 The larger Dick's stores have a nice selection of paddles in all sizes up to 230cm. $50 will get a good one.
 Unless you are pretty short, just get 230cm.

 Finally, if you are going to go out alone, I recommend securing the paddle to the boat.
 Your paddle floats, but if it floats away and you don't have a friend to retrieve it, you are going swimming.
-You can get 3/16" bungie cord and make a lanyard between the center of the paddle and some tie-down in front of the seat.
-Mine is about 4 feet long.
 If I'm not alone, I often disconnect it, although it's really not a bother.
+You can find pre-made lanyards, your paddle might even come with one nowadays.
+I like the lanyard to stay connected to the boat and disconnect from the paddle, and every lanyard you can buy is the opposite, so I just make my own.